 Mac Gargan stood behind the girl in his underwear.
 His "living costume" had peeled off him all the way to just above his wrists, and Gargan was using it as a weapon.
 It was over quickly.
 One second the girl was struggling to escape, the next she was completely buried under Venom.
 She just stood there.
 There was occasionally a spasm, but the girl beneath the symbiote was motionless.

 Moonstone was gasping for air.
 "You, do you – do you have her?
 Gargan, is she secure?"

 "Yeah.
 For now.
 We need the nullifiers."
 Gargan said through gritted teeth.
 "I can't do this forever."

 "Great."
 Moonstone got to her feet, still unsteady, and ran to Songbird.
-She pulled Songbird's hands away and took a look.
+She pulled Songbird's hands away and looked.
 There was a huge bruise already spreading, and a dent – a dent! – In Songbird's throat, and a puncture wound that was bleeding profusely.
 Not a fatal wound, if it got treated in time, but damn if it wasn't going to hurt.
 And Songbird would never sing again.
 "Wreckage of the plane is spread all over the runway, and I'm supposed to find the nullifiers.
 Hold on."

 Moonstone entered the wreckage of the plane.
 Before she began looking for the nullifiers, she put a makeshift tourniquet around Swordsman's wrist, using the man's own bootlaces.
-He was pretty pale and cyanotic, but she had to try.
+He was pale and cyanotic, but she had to try.

 It took her nearly twenty minutes to find the nullifiers.